Reviewed (website): History

 Reviewed was originally a network of sites founded by Robin Liss in 1997 including DigitalCameraInfo.com, TelevisionInfo.com, and CamcorderInfo.com.
 Gannett acquired the network in 2011.
 As of 2019, Reviewed is part of USA TODAY Network's Content Ventures group.

 In December 2022, editorial staff at the website launched a campaign to unionize about 60 employees.
 The union vote a few months later was successful.
 In October 2023, more than 40 unionized staff participated in a one-day strike after Gannett failed to agree to contract bargaining dates.
-A few weeks later the union accused Gannett of publishing articles to the site written with generative artificial intelligence.
+A few weeks later the union accused Gannett of publishing articles to the site written with generative AI.
 In August 2024, Gannett announced it will shut down Reviewed.
+Instead, Gannett sold the site to StackCommerce, which continued to run it.